simplifiedcourses/ngx-vest-forms/README.md

 You can check the examples in the github repo [here](https://github.com/simplifiedcourses/ngx-vest-forms/blob/master/projects/examples).
 [Here](https://stackblitz.com/~/github.com/simplifiedcourses/ngx-vest-forms-stackblitz){:target="_blank"} is a stackblitz example for you.
+It's filled with form complexities and also contains form array logic.

 ## Want to learn more?
 [![course.jpeg](course.jpeg)](https://www.simplified.courses/complex-angular-template-driven-forms)